 "Our \$1.3 billion Resins and Chemicals business enjoys a leading position in the industries it serves and a global cost advantage.
-It is favourably positioned to standalone enterprise, with added flexibility to make capital investments that enhance its offerings and service to customers," Dave Cote, Honeywell's chairman and CEO said in a 12 May statement.
+It is favourably positioned to continue to achieve global growth as a standalone enterprise, with added flexibility to make capital investments that enhance its offerings and service to customers," Dave Cote, Honeywell's chairman and CEO said in a 12 May statement.